 A contaminant is something that contaminates a substance, such as water or food.

-- Organic impurities may include the substances which pollute abiotic components like water, soil etc. Organic impurities which pollute water are collectively called as sewage.
+- Organic impurities may include the substances that pollute abiotic components like water, soil etc. Organic impurities, which pollute water are collectively called as sewage.

 - Organic impurities in sewage include animal waste, urine, oil, vegetable and fruit waste, faeces, pesticides and herbicides.